What Is the Marine Corps Policy on Hazing?

 The order defines hazing as any conduct whereby one military member causes another military member to suffer or be exposed to an activity that is cruel, abusive, humiliating, or oppressive.
 The order further explains some examples, in particular, "physically striking another to inflict pain" and "piercing another's skin in any manner."

 One past ritual, known as "the gauntlet," may have been conducted among Marine noncommissioned officers as a Marine entered the noncommissioned officer (NCO) ranks.
 This painful process involved the newly promoted Marine getting kneed in the thigh by his fellow Marines, to leave a continuous bruise running up and down each leg to create a literal "blood stripe."

 Less Obvious Hazing Rituals in the Marines

-Not all rituals of hazing are so blatant.
-Patting a newly promoted Marine's collar chevrons sometimes may be done as a congratulatory gesture, but if there are no backings on the chevron the intent can be to pierce the Marine's skin.
+Not all rituals of hazing are blatant.
+Patting a newly promoted Marine's collar chevrons sometimes may be done as a congratulatory gesture, but if there are no backings on the chevron, the intent can be to pierce the Marine's skin.

 According to the order, hazing need not involve physical contact, and anyone in a supervisory position may be held accountable if he or she, by an act, word, or omission knows or reasonably should have known hazing was going to take place.